sjtuytc/UnboundedNeRFPytorch/README.md

 	   |                 └——————---|2.png
 	   |                 └——————---|...
 	```
    The sample data is provided in [our Google drive folder](https://drive.google.com/drive/folders/1JyX0VNf0R58s46Abj8HDO1NwZqmGOVRS?usp=sharing).
 The Madoka and Otobai can be found [at this link](https://sunset1995.github.io/dvgo/tutor_forward_facing.html).

 2. Run COLMAP to reconstruct scenes.
 This would probably cost a long time.

 	```bash
 	python tools/imgs2poses.py data/Madoka
 	```
    You can replace data/Madoka by your data folder.
    If your COLMAP version is larger than 3.6 (which should not happen if you use apt-get), you need to change export_path to output_path in Ln67 of colmap_wrapper.py.

 3. Training NeRF scenes.

 	```bash
 	python run.py --config configs/custom/Madoka.py
 	```
+   You can replace configs/custom/Madoka.py by other configs.
 4. Validating the training results to generate a fly-through video.

 	```bash
 	python run.py --config configs/custom/Madoka.py --render_only --render_video --render_video_factor 8
 	```
 </details>